Auto-translation

 Glossary

-Glossaries help keep translations consistent when using auto-translation.
-They allow you to give DeepL hints how to translate specific words or phrases.
-SimpleLocalize uses DeepL glossaries natively by creating and managing them for you on the DeepL side.
+Glossary helps keep translations consistent when using auto-translation.
+They allow you to give AI provider or DeepL hints on how to translate specific words or phrases.

 Auto-translation glossary